 - L-934LYD (yellow LED)

-It is possible to change the LED protection resistance for improved brightness or reduced power consumption.
+It is possible to change the LED protection resistance to adjust its brightness or reduced power consumption.
 For more brightness, 430 Ohms is the reasonable lowest value (less than 20mA with 10V supply and a 2V Vf LED).
 1k is a compromise between current consumption and brightness.
 For very low current LEDs, 3.9k might be ok (To be tested).